osteele/flinx/README.rst

 * You're tired of manually editing both your module source, and `conf.py`, when you bump the version number.
 (Although `bumpversion
   <https://github.com/peritus/bumpversion>`_ is an alternative, here.)
-* You're okay trying early-stage software.
+* You're an eager guinea pig for early-stage software.

 Signs you won't be interested in (and will probably dislike) this package: